splunk/public-o11y-docs/get-started/welcome.rst

 .. meta::
    :description: This page provides an overview of the products and features provided by Splunk Observability Cloud

-Splunk Observability Cloud provides full-fidelity monitoring and troubleshooting across infrastructure, applications, and user interfaces, in real-time and at any scale, to help you:
+Splunk Observability Cloud provides full-fidelity monitoring and troubleshooting across infrastructure, applications, and user interfaces, in real time and at any scale, to help you:

 - Keep your services reliable